numba/numba-governance/communication.md

 * https://groups.google.com/a/continuum.io/forum/#!forum/numba-users

-Violations of the code of conduct should be reported via email to the Code of Conduct subcomittee (numba-conduct@googlegroups.com) as described in [this document](code-of-conduct.md).
-This email will be kept private to the Code of Conduct Subcommittee.
+Violations of the code of conduct should be reported via email to the Code of Conduct Working Group (numba-conduct@googlegroups.com) as described in [this document](code-of-conduct.md).
+This email will be kept private to the Code of Conduct Working Group.

 ## GitHub